Streaming analytics with Apama EPL

 The EPL Apps page of the Streaming Analytics application allows you to develop EPL apps (that is, single *.mon files) directly within Cumulocity IoT, written in Apama EPL.
 You can also import existing *.mon files as EPL apps into Cumulocity IoT.
 When you activate an EPL app from the Streaming Analytics application, you deploy it to Cumulocity IoT.

 A quick way to get started is to explore the code of the EPL samples that can be accessed from the EPL editor.
 See Developing apps with the Streaming Analytics application for information on how to create an EPL app and access the samples.
-For a start, use one of the simpler samples with temperature measurements, such as “Raise Alarm if Measurement exceeds a threshold value”.
+For a start, use one of the simpler samples with temperature measurements, such as “Create an alarm if a measurement exceeds a threshold value”.
 You can immediately see results using this sample.
 Add your own EPL code to the sample and try out your changes.

 You use the Apama API for interacting with Cumulocity IoT.
 For detailed information, see the